Senior Caregiver Hiring: Employee or Independent Contractor

 When is a senior caregiver an independent contractor?

 In general, a worker is presumed to be an employee except in situations where the family paying for services can demonstrate the worker’s true independence.
-Here are the required conditions under which a worker can be considered an independent contractor where the employer is not responsible for payroll tax obligations:
+Here are the required conditions under which a worker can be considered an independent contractor, or self contractor, where the employer is not responsible for payroll tax obligations:

 - The employer must be able to prove that the worker performs services that the employer does not have the right to direct